Skip to content

 Benefit

-In addition, EffCSS generates its own unique BEM selectors for each style sheet, which eliminates the risk of redefining them.
+In addition, EffCSS generates its own unique selectors for each stylesheet, which eliminates the risk of redefining them.

 Thus, EffCSS allows you to step beyond the usual creation of CSS, approaching the role of CSS-in-TS.